liferay/lexicon-site/src/pages/docs/patterns/actionsDefinition.md

 ### Done

-Use it as the primary button copy in all modal that display a table / list  / card view to select one or several elements.
+The done action should be displayed as a primary button.
+Use this action in all modals that display a table, list, or a card view.
+This can be used for one or several elements.

 <div class="row">
 	<div class="dodont col-lg">